-\begin{itemize} \labelitemi{$\bullet$} \item For $\zeta$, we find that the effect of neutrinos has a larger impact for isosceles triangles below $\sim 30 \, \mpch$ and for quasi-isosceles and squeezed triangles.
-For $Q$, we observe a maximum for isosceles triangles, with detectabilities overall smaller with respect to $\zeta$.
-In correspondence with these configurations, for increasing $M_\nu$, we find that the concavity of $\zeta$ as a function of the angle between two fixed sides grows, while $Q$ flattens.
+\begin{itemize} \item For $\zeta$, we found that the effect of neutrinos is stronger for isosceles triangles below $\sim 30 \, \mpch$ and for quasi-isosceles and squeezed triangles.
+For $Q$, we observe a maximum for isosceles triangles, with detectabilities overall lower than for $\zeta$.
+In correspondence with these configurations, for increasing $M_\nu$, we found that the concavity of $\zeta$ as a function of the angle between two fixed sides grows, while $Q$ flattens.

 \item The signal from massive neutrinos increases with decreasing scale and redshift, following the evolution of nonlinearities.
-In particular, it is interesting to notice that neutrino masses $M_\nu = 0.4 \, \ev$ can be detected at a $3\sigma$ significances already at intermediate/large triangle scales (above $\sim 50 \, \mpch$, with values depending specifically on the configuration), while for $M_\nu = 0.2 \, \ev$ the $3\sigma$ significance is reached only pushing configurations to small, nonlinear scales ($\sim 5-10 \, \mpch$), currently quite difficult to model.
+In particular, it is interesting to note that neutrino masses $M_\nu = 0.4 \, \ev$ can be detected at a $3\sigma$ significance already at intermediate or large triangle scales (above $\sim 50 \, \mpch$, with values depending specifically on the configuration), while for $M_\nu = 0.2 \, \ev$, the $3\sigma$ significance is only reached by pushing the configurations to small nonlinear scales ($\sim 5-10 \, \mpch$), which are currently quite difficult to model.

-\item We find that massive neutrinos predominantly impact the filaments of the cosmic web.
-Although most of the signal is on small scales due to free-streaming, we show that BAO scales are also affected by their presence, but these effects are largely undetectable within the volume probed by Stage-IV surveys.
+\item We found that massive neutrinos predominantly affect the filaments of the cosmic web.
+The enhanced sensitivity of filamentary configurations to massive neutrinos was recently reported also by \citet{Pal25}, through an analysis of the redshift-space bispectrum multipoles.
+Although most of the signal is on small scales due to free-streaming, we showed that BAO scales are also affected by their presence, but these effects are largely undetectable within the volume probed by stage-IV surveys.

-\item By studying the impact of neutrino masses on triangle shapes, we find in $\zeta$ the highest signal for elongated triangles, confirming that filamentary shapes contain the largest signal, with a preference for squeezed triangles when including larger scales.
-For $Q$, we find that an additional source of signal, with respect to $\zeta$, is represented by right-angled triangles.
+\item By studying the effect of neutrino masses on triangle shapes, we found in $\zeta$ the strongest signal for elongated triangles, confirming that filamentary shapes contain the strongest signal, with a preference for squeezed triangles when larger scales are included.
+For $Q$, we found that an additional source of signal with respect to $\zeta$ is represented by right-angled triangles.